laikaland/moldymolderson/README.md

 for ponytown: c+h always, dnc, inspiration is fine, just don't take too much. boops are okay & kisses are okay just dont make it weird

-byi: im quite shy so i'm often pretty scared to int. usually i prefer you int first but i'll int first sometimea
+byi: im quite shy so i'm often pretty scared to int. usually i prefer you int first but i'll int first sometimes.. im open to making friends plz be my friend

 i'm not good at social interaction at ALL im so sorry sjdjdks